-Five tips for self-directed learning
+Five tips for effective self-learning

 November 16, 2022

 Digital self-learning has the potential to provide more individualized and thus more effective employee development.
 However, it is not always easy for learners to maintain their level of engagement.
 To make learning projects successful, certain frameworks are needed.
-We offer five tips that can help structure and sustainably drive your own learning process.
+We provide five tips that can help structure and sustainably drive your own learning process.

-Digital, self-directed allows to learn demand-oriented and to determine one’s own pace.
+Digital self-learning allows to learn demand-oriented and to determine one’s own pace.
 Being able to work on learning programs from anywhere and at any time makes it easy to integrate learning into everyday life.
 At the same time, digital learning also challenges us in several ways:

 • Organization: Integrating self-directed learning into your everyday work